How Turkish Airlines student discount works (2024)

 But how easy is it to open an account as an international student, and which one should you choose?
 Read on, as we’ll cover the best international student bank account in the UK.

 And, if you’re juggling multiple currencies and travelling a lot, consider checking out the money services provider Wise and its Wise Account that could be a cost-effective alternative to a bank account.
-It lets you send money and get paid in over 40 currencies, and spend in 150+ countries using your own Wise debit card.
+It lets you send, hold and convert money in 40+ currencies, and spend in 150+ countries using your own Wise debit card.
 For extra convenience, everything is done online, or in the handy Wise app.

 Learn more about the Wise Account 💰